kahlil/belly/readme.md

 ## Why Not Use Git Aliases?

 Sure, I could have used Git aliases but I wanted to have something that I can install with npm and I didn't want to be confined to Git aliases.
+This way I can add some nice visual feedback on the console.

 ## OK, So What Does It Do?